 Ray was more of a pub singer than a concert artist, and not only did he take this at quite a lick, but also turned in a crowd-pleasing semi-tone run in a couple of the lines of the verse.
 This kind of thing doesn't please all of us, however, and I've left that out, as well as tinkering with the words here and there.
 And foxes never seem to feel the need to be in that much of a hurry, except in dire emergencies, so I've slowed the tempo right down too.
 But apart from changing the words, the tune, and the speed, this is exactly how Gwilym Davies recorded it from Mr Driscoll!

 Steve Roud included The Hungry Fox in 2012 in The New Penguin Book of English Folk Songs.
-James Findlay, Brian Peters, Bella Hardy and Lucy Ward sang it a year later on the accompanying Fellside CD The Liberty to Choose: A Selection of Songs from The New Penguin Book of English Folk Songs.
+James Findlay, Brian Peters, Bella Hardy and Lucy Ward sang it a year later on the accompanying Fellside CD The Liberty to Choose.

 Freda Palmer sings The Fox and the Grey Goose